 Documentation

-The CAMS wiki pages contain an overall documentation of the main domain models, and how to use and extend CAMS.
+The CAMS wiki pages contain overall documentation of the main domain models and how to use and extend CAMS.

 Articles